New England Golden Gloves

-As a Franchise of the National Golden Gloves, the New England Golden Gloves is the annual amateur boxing competition for the New England States.
+As a franchise of the National Golden Gloves, the New England Golden Gloves is the annual amateur boxing competition for the New England states.
 It has been held every year since 1945 at the Lowell Memorial Auditorium in Lowell, Massachusetts.
-Competitors over the years include boxing greats, such as; Rocky Marciano, Sugar Ray Leonard, Marvin Hagler, and Micky Ward.
+Competitors over the years have included boxing greats such as Rocky Marciano, Sugar Ray Leonard, Marvin Hagler, and Micky Ward.
 The competitions typically take place in January through February, with the winners heading to the National Golden Gloves in May.

 History

 In 1946 Robert Edward Seavey Sr. won the Golden Gloves at the age of 17, registered under the name of his older brother Albert.
 He won the Championship title again in 1947.

 In the 1960s Ralph Lally, from Lowell, Massachusetts fought in the 75 Golden Glove bout with 67 KOs.
 His pro and Olympic hopes were dashed by his draft into the Vietnam War.

 In 1971, the "Boxing Doctor" Harold Reitman was champion in the heavyweight division while in medical school.

 In 1973, The New England Franchise (Lowell, Massachusetts) Hosted the National Tournament of Champions.

 In the early 1980s pro boxer Micky Ward was 3 time New England Golden Gloves Champion.

 In 1976-1980 pro boxer Irish Danny Cronin was 4 time new England golden gloves champion.